How to pay off your debt and escape the debt trap

 If your application is accepted, only borrow what you need.
 You might qualify for more money than you need.
 It can be hard to turn down an extra $100 or $200.
 In the end of the day though, that is more money you have to pay back at your next paycheck.
 It is important to only apply for the funds that are necessary.

-If you do get a no credit check loan, or a payday loan, try to pay it back as soon as possible.
-Payday lenders make payment easy by having the due date on your next payday.
+If you do get a payday loan, try to pay it back as soon as possible.
+Payday lenders will give you specific due dates based on the chosen product.
 If you pay back your loan on time, you can keep expenses down by avoiding potential late fees.
-At Net Pay Advance, we also offer a free 3-day extension for customers.
-You can extend your due date for three days with no repercussions or fees.
-If you need more than three days, you can look into our payment plans.
+At Net Pay Advance, we also offer a free extension of up to 3-5 days, depending on your loan type.
+You can extend your due date with this one-time extension with no repercussions or fees.
+If you need more time, you can look into our payment plans.
 We can offer an Extended Payment Plan or a Promise-to-Pay plan for customers, depending on where they are in the collections process.

 Our final piece of advice is to only work with one payday lender at a time.
 Although there are not usually laws on the number of lenders you can work with at once, there are laws on the number of loans you can have out with one company.
 Avoiding other lenders will help you avoid getting a second payday loan.
 Only having one loan will help keep you out of the debt trap.
 Plus, some payday lenders, like Net Pay Advance, offer loyalty programs.
 At Net Pay Advance, we have a VIP program for our customers with solid re-payment history.
 They can save money on future loans if they have previously borrowed with us.